MidasCE/redm_safezone/README.md

 Modified config file to add your own safezone location.

-This resource is modified from FiveM repository : https://github.com/ALongPantsMan/SafeZonev2 by ALongPantsMan
+This resource is have an original from FiveM repository : https://github.com/ALongPantsMan/SafeZonev2 by ALongPantsMan, I made this code by changing many Native Code for redM project, that's why I decided to create separate repo.